g-loot/react-tournament-brackets/readme.md

 You only need to have react installed in your project to use this project.
 * [React](https://reactjs.org/)
 * [Styled Components](https://styled-components.com/)

+**Note:** default browser css is reset using the [minireset.css package](https://github.com/jgthms/minireset.css/) in the storybook demos.
+To fully control what the match component looks like you can build and supply your own view component for it
 ## Getting Started
 ### Installation
   This project is hosted on the public npm registry, here's the [link to the npm page](https://www.npmjs.com/package/@g-loot/react-tournament-brackets)